Model Context Protocol in Edge Delta

 Protocol Mechanics

 MCP uses JSON-RPC 2.0 over two standard transports: stdio (for local processes) and Streamable HTTP (for remote servers with standard HTTP authentication).
-Streamable HTTP may use an Mcp-Session-Id
+Streamable HTTP may use an Mcp-Session-Id header for stateful sessions.

-with the protocol version and supported capabilities.
+Lifecycle: The connection follows a three-step handshake: the client calls initialize, the server responds with its capabilities, and the client sends notifications/initialized to signal readiness.
+When establishing a connection, the client calls initialize with the protocol version and supported capabilities.
 The server responds with its own capabilities, allowing both sides to understand what features are available.
-After a successful handshake, the client sends notifications/initialized
+After a successful handshake, the client sends notifications/initialized to signal readiness.
+This ensures clients don’t attempt unsupported operations and enables efficient communication.

-requests.
+Discovery: The client sends tools/list, resources/list, and prompts/list requests.
 Servers respond with their complete capability catalogs, including tool schemas with typed inputs and outputs, resource URIs with MIME types, and prompt templates with parameter definitions.
 The client learns enough schema and metadata to plan conservatively: bring back only what will fit, prefer resource URIs over payloads, and defer expensive calls until there’s evidence they’re needed.

-when capabilities change, and clients can subscribe to resource updates for real-time monitoring.
+Execution: The client invokes tools via tools/call, fetches resources via resources/read, and retrieves prompts via prompts/get.
+Servers may send notifications when capabilities change (notifications/tools/list_changed, notifications/resources/list_changed, notifications/prompts/list_changed); subscription support is optional and server-specific.
 Every answer can point to the artifacts it used, and every action can be traced back to the inputs that motivated it.

 A typical flow reads like a short narrative.
-An agent receives a question, uses capability discovery to decide whether correlation or configuration is likely, calls a small number of tools to test that hypothesis, and then fetches the specific resources needed to justify an answer.
+A teammate receives a question, uses capability discovery to decide whether correlation or configuration is likely, calls a small number of tools to test that hypothesis, and then fetches the specific resources needed to justify an answer.
 If the question pivots (perhaps the result suggests a different service is to blame), the client re‑plans with the same handles in hand, so context doesn’t collapse with the change in direction.
 All of this leaves a trail: which capabilities were consulted, which artifacts were read, which actions were proposed.
-That trace is useful for debugging the agent’s reasoning and for satisfying governance needs when changes touch production systems.
+That trace is useful for debugging the teammate’s reasoning and for satisfying governance needs when changes touch production systems.
 In Edge Delta’s implementation, the same contract underpins connectors for telemetry pipelines, dashboards, and event sources, allowing AI teammates to cite evidence and record their steps without leaking beyond organizational policy.

 There are trade‑offs to respect.
 Coarse tools are easy to reason about but can force clients to over‑fetch; overly fine‑grained tools reduce payload size but increase chattiness and coordination complexity.
 Returning raw data makes models flexible but increases prompt pressure; returning summaries reduces size but risks losing crucial detail.
 Good servers version their schemas, document error semantics, and make side effects explicit; good clients treat tools as unreliable networks do, with retries, backoff, and a bias toward idempotent patterns.
 When those habits are in place, MCP gives you a clean seam where conversations, systems, and governance concerns can evolve independently without tangled coupling.

-Why MCP matters for AI operations
+Why MCP Matters for AI Operations

 Operational AI has to be reproducible as well as clever.
 MCP makes the boundary explicit: the conversational layer asks for capabilities; systems of record decide how to fulfill them.
 That separation means the same investigation can run against different back ends so long as they present compatible tools and resources, and it means you can rotate models (or combine them) without rewriting integrations.
 The result is a style of work where answers point at evidence and actions carry their own provenance, which is exactly what audit and post‑incident review require.

-How MCP powers Edge Delta’s AI Team
+How MCP Powers Edge Delta’s AI Team

 Within Edge Delta, teammates use MCP to discover context, ground their explanations, and leave a navigable trail of what happened.
 The connector catalog shows up as a set of MCP endpoints; a teammate chooses sources based on the question at hand rather than on hard‑coded rules.
 Conversation state keeps handles to the actual artifacts consulted (the log pattern, the anomaly cluster, the ticket) so a follow‑up can reference the same object rather than re‑quote large payloads.
 When a runbook is in play, the sequence of calls that produced inputs becomes part of the record; higher‑risk steps package the original request, the derived insight, and a proposed change for approval in Slack or the Edge Delta UI, keeping humans in the loop without losing context.

-Paths to MCP connectivity in Edge Delta
+Paths to MCP Connectivity in Edge Delta

 Edge Delta supports two complementary approaches: